akhikolla/akhikolla.github.io/_posts/2020-09-28-Prototyping-testharness-2.md

 >

 ```
 We don't any issues with running the examples on the `mi` function.
-Now let's try using valgrind with it and see if we find any issues with the function.
+Now let's try using Valgrind with it and see if we find any issues with the function.

 **Run function under valgrind:**
 ```shell